Kansas City Chiefs: Reemergence and the arrival of Andy Reid (2013–2017)

-Patrick Mahomes becomes the starter
+The Kelce—Mahomes era (2017–present)

-Patrick Mahomes made his NFL debut and first career start in the December 31, 2017 game against the Denver Broncos.
-The Chiefs won the game 27-24, with Mahomes going 22 for 35 with 284 yards and one interception.
+Patrick Mahomes made his NFL debut and first career start in the December 31, 2017, game against the Denver Broncos.
+The Chiefs won the game 27–24, with Mahomes going 22 for 35 with 284 yards and one interception.

 The Chiefs began the 2018 season with first-year starter Mahomes as their quarterback and finished the regular season with a record of 12–4, clinching the AFC West for the third year in a row and the AFC's top seed.
 This included victories over division rivals Los Angeles Chargers, Oakland Raiders and Denver Broncos (twice), along with important conference victories over the Pittsburgh Steelers, Cincinnati Bengals, and Jacksonville Jaguars.
 Their first loss of the season came at the hands of the New England Patriots with a last-second field goal.
 Their second loss of the season came against the Los Angeles Rams with a final score of 51–54, in which the Kansas City Chiefs made history by becoming the first NFL team to lose a game after scoring more than 50 points.
 Mahomes finished the season with 5,097 yards and 50 touchdowns, both team records.
-He became the 11th quarterback to throw for 5,000 yards and the 3rd to throw for 50 touchdowns.
+He became the 11th quarterback to throw for 5,000 yards and the third to throw for 50 touchdowns.
 He joined Peyton Manning as only the 2nd player in NFL history to throw for 5,000 yards and 50 touchdowns.
 For his performance during the season, he was named AP NFL MVP, the first Chief to ever win the award.

 In the AFC Divisional round on January 12, 2019, the Chiefs defeated the Indianapolis Colts 31–13 to move on to the AFC Championship Game.
 This marked the Chiefs' first playoff win in Arrowhead Stadium in 25 years.
 This also enabled the Chiefs to host the AFC Championship Game for the first time ever.
 The next week, Kansas City's bid for its first Super Bowl berth in 49 years ended with a 37–31 overtime loss to the New England Patriots.

 The Chiefs finished the 2019 regular season with a 12–4 record, winning the AFC West division title for the fourth straight year, and clinched the AFC's second seed behind the Baltimore Ravens.
 The Chiefs defeated the Houston Texans 51–31 in the AFC Divisional Game after falling behind 24–0 at the start of the second quarter with Mahomes throwing for five touchdowns.
 The Chiefs hosted their second AFC Championship game in consecutive years facing the sixth-seed Tennessee Titans.
 The Chiefs then defeated the Titans 35–24 and advanced to Super Bowl LIV.
 This marked their first Super Bowl appearance in 50 years, since Super Bowl IV.